ramyagreddy/codechallenge/README.md

 #Code Challenge
 Code Challenge is a web application built in Java using Spring Boot 2.4.2 framework.
+This application provides a web API that converts a number to a Roman numeral for all integers between 0 to 3999.

 ## System Requirements
 * Java 8
 * Maven Version: 3.6.3
-* Eclipse IDE for Enterprise Java Developers (Version: 2020-12 (4.18.0))
+* Eclipse IDE for Enterprise Java Developers - Version: 2020-12 (4.18.0) (Optional - Required only if you are building/deploying using Eclipse)
-* Apache Tomcat v 9.0 (No need to install Tomcat if build and run is done using Spring Boot Maven plugin in eclipse)

 ## How to build and run this project
-You can build and run this project using Eclipse or Maven.
+You can build and run this project using Maven or Eclipse.

 Please note: Apache Tomcat server runs on 8081 port as per the configuration in application.properties file.
 If 8081 port is already in use, port number can be modified in application.properties file (under /src/main/resources)